 Fit and weight are crucial in bringing this piece into play – go too chunky, and you’re basically The Michelin Man, err too tight, and nothing will fit underneath.
-In a win for fashion and function, this year’s best gilets have got that midweight construction and aesthetics down (oh, and some are also actually filled with down), making them ideal for sliding underneath a suit jacket or as an easily removable top layer over a thick gauge jumper.
+In a win for fashion and function, this year’s best gilets have got that midweight construction and aesthetics down, making them ideal for sliding underneath a suit jacket or as an easily removable top layer over a thick gauge jumper.

 To make the gilet look its best, Luke McDonald, a stylist at men’s personal shopping service Thread, advises using texture to let it stand out.
 “You want your gilet to contrast and add some flair to your look.
 So if everything else is cotton, think a tactile fabric like wool, or if you’re in flannel, then go for nylon.”

 Don’t be shy of bold colour either, as this can pay dividends for your layering prowess.
 “You should choose a colour that complements your existing wardrobe.
 That doesn’t necessarily mean neutral or boring though; an orange or bright red gilet can be a great way to add colour and flair to an otherwise pared-back look”.

 We’ve got a lot of love for the hoodie, and becoming acquainted with it as a menswear staple is arguably the best thing about being a teenager.
 Of course, the trouble until recently was that beyond those years, it was inappropriate to be seen in one.
 But not anymore.
 Over the past few years, the hoodie has gone high-end, and it gets even better when recruited as a layer during autumn.